swarm-game/swarm/TUTORIAL.md

 You should now have two branches and a log in your inventory.
 Take a look at them and see what recipes they enable!

-By this time you may also notice that the tree has grown back!
+By this time you may also notice that the tree has grown back (whether it has finished growing back depends on how long you took to read the intervening tutorial, and on the random number generator).
 Some items in the world will regrow after they have been harvested, and some will not.

 Loading definitions from a file
 -------------------------------